zoroseerus/g305lithiummodkit/README.md

 If you're just interested in buying the modkits, I'll be selling those on etsy (link), but you can also take these files to a site to make them *queue PCBWAY sponsor segment of the video... wait this isn't YouTube.
 I digress*.

+I'm uploading the files on here as I was given them, as I'm pretty unfamiliar with PCB design and github such.
+If there's a signiciantly better way to group them or such feel free to let me know and I can re-arrange things as needed.